duanetoler/RunCLISHcommand/README.md

 there.

 I still make a host_vars/VS_NAME/vars.yml with those two variables, for consistency with my other variables.
-I also have many other definitions in the VS-specific inventory directory for other uses.
-You can also make a logical group of virtual systems if you wish, and use that as the parameter to ```-l ...```.
+I have many other definitions in the VS-specific inventory directory for other uses.
+You can make a logical group of virtual systems if you wish, and use that as the parameter to ```-l ...```.